 Manistee County - Blacker Airport is the largest airport in the region with 3,413 commercial enplanements ("civil aviation operations other than scheduled air services and non scheduled air transport operations for remuneration or hire") in 2010.
 It is publicly owned by the Manistee County Blacker Airport Authority, and its first commercial flight went aloft in 1961.
-Seven single-engine and one multiengine aircraft are based in the field.
+Seven single-engine and one multi-

+2.31 Frankfort Cinema TG 1-A This sailplane was, used by the U.S. Army Air Corps as a training glider. engine aircraft are based in the field.
 Of the 132 weekly flight operations it averaged in 2010, 72% were split evenly between transient and local general operations; 18% were commercial flights; 9% were air taxis; and less than 1% were military.
 By contrast, the public-use Thompsonville Airport is the smallest.
 Owned by the Village of Thompsonville, it hosts four single-engine aircraft.
 Half of its 15 flight operations per week in 2011 were transient general aviation while the other half were local general aviation.